discopy/discopy/docs/extra/talks.rst

 PyData Berlin
 -------------

-The talk introduces DisCoPy to the community of Python data scientists, the slides are available :download:`here <20-09-16-pydata-berlin.pdf>`.
+The talk introduces DisCoPy to the community of Python data scientists.

 .. youtube:: 5jK8qEQvR-o